MarwanMDev/e-commerce-react-strip/README.md

-# Ecommerce App that is fully Responsive with Stripe Payment (Frontend)
+# React Ecommerce App that is fully Responsive with Stripe Payment (Frontend)

 ## Table of Contents